Daniellappv/pm-leaders-program/Classroom 1: Extreme Ownership.md

 #### Assignment (10 minutes)

 - **Group Activity**
   For our assignment today, I want each of you to reflect on a recent project or task where you felt challenged.
-Think about how you could have exercised Extreme Ownership in that situation.
+Think about how you could have exercised Extreme Ownership/100% Responsibility in that situation.
 Write down your thoughts on the following questions:

   1. What was the challenge?
   2. How did you react?